+Since 1987, the NIEHS Worker Training Program (WTP) has developed a strong national network of nonprofit organizations with a demonstrated track record of providing high-quality occupational safety and health training to workers involved in handling hazardous materials or in responding to emergency releases of hazardous materials.
 Through this network, the program is able to assess policy, funding, and training issues of utmost concern to this worker community.
-This website acts as an extension of the WETP network, providing information on issues that are important to both the WETP worker-trainer community, as well as worker-trainers throughout the country who are engaged in activities related to hazardous substance generation, response, removal, and containment.
+This section focuses on issues that are important to both the WTP worker-trainer community and worker-trainers throughout the country who are engaged in activities related to hazardous material and waste generation, response, removal, or containment, or chemical emergency response.

 Each year in the United States, many thousands of workers are made sick from chemical exposures.
 This page provides safety and health resources on issues such as chemical hazard identification and assessment, chemical safety and security, and chemical incident response.